Back to Blog

 Source: Boeing

-On the other hand, ECON (Economical) speed is based on richer tradeoffs between trip time and trip fuel and includes the time-related operating expenses.
-Also, The LRC speed calculated by the Flight Management system is typically not adjusted for winds while ECON is.
-As an example, ECON is reduced with tail winds.
-ECON also takes three other input variables: aircraft weight, temperature, altitude, in addition to wind and CI.
+On the other hand, ECON (Economical) speed is based on richer tradeoffs between trip time and trip fuel and includes time-related operating expenses.
+Also, the LRC speed calculated by the Flight Management system is typically not adjusted for winds, while ECON is.
+For example, ECON is reduced with tailwinds.
+ECON also takes three other input variables: aircraft weight, temperature, and altitude, in addition to wind and CI.

-In short, LRC is based on a 1% penalty on fuel mileage, while ECON uses Cost Index as input with a more detailed accounting of actual costs.
+In short, LRC is based on a 1% penalty on fuel mileage, while ECON uses the Cost Index as input and provides a more detailed accounting of actual costs.

 Source: Boeing

-Fact or myth 5 - Flying below LRC Cost Index can be very economical despite the potential flight time increase
+5 - Flying below the LRC Cost Index can be very economical despite the potential flight time increase

 > Myth.